Mercedes-Benz 300 SL Roadster (W 198)

 Subject to error and prior sale.

-For further questions please do not hesitate to contact us at any time.
+For further questions please contact us at any time.

 From October 1958, a removable hardtop was available as special equipment at an extra cost of 1,500 DM.
 Remarkable features were the rear window, which extended far around the corners and the attractively styled design of the hardtop.
 Of the technical changes, which were undertaken during the following six years, two should be mentioned: In March 1961, the 300 SL model was fitted with Dunlop disk brakes at the front and rear wheels and from March 1962 a modified engine with a light-alloy block was incorporated.